 The City of Kirkland has established a system of street classification based on intended street function.
 The purpose of these classifications is to allow appropriate design and maintenance standards to be applied as well as for state and federal funding purposes.
 Figure T-1 displays the existing street system (except for local streets) overlain with the street functional classifications.
 There are four functional classes: principal arterial, minor arterial, collector, and local.
-There are 145 miles of streets in Kirkland, the majority of which (62 percent) are loved neighborhood access .
-68 Principal arterials connect Kirkland with other regional locations such as Bellevue and Redmond.
-Minor arterials provide connections between principal arterials and serve as key) circulation routes within Kirkland.
+There are 145 miles of streets in Kirkland, the majority of which (63 percent) are local.
+There are local.

+Principal arterials connect Kirkland with other regional locations such as Bellevue and Redmond.
+Minor arterials provide connections between principal arterials and serve as key circulation routes within Kirkland.
 Collectors distribute traffic from arterials to local streets.
-Local streets give " access to individual properties and connect to collectors.
+Local streets give access to individual properties and connect to collectors.

-facilities Kirkland has a total of 33 miles of bicycle lan within the street network.
-Figure T-2 displays existing Class I and H facilities.
+Kirkland has a total of 33 miles of bicycle lanes within the street network.
+Figure T-2 displays existing Class I and II facilities.
 The former vehicle bridge in Juanita Bay Park is the only Class I facility (route for the exclusive use of nonmotorized transportation) in Kirkland.
-There are approximately 15 miles of Gizss II facilities, which are striped lanes alongside vehicle lanes on a UNA The remaining 18 miles are Cless IV street. hate facilities, which are designated bicycle routes without signs or striping on residential streets.
-Kodway Kirkland has no designated Cizes III facilities (which are signed only).
-Signed Shared Roadwig
+There are approximately 15 miles of Class II facilities, which are striped lanes alongside vehicle lanes on a street.
+The remaining 18 miles are Class IV facilities, which are designated bicycle routes without signs or striping on residential streets.
+Readway Kirkland has no designated Class III facilities (which are signed only).